 Shielding Assets from Creditors and Claimants

-1.2 A Spectrum of Asset-Protection: It goes without saying that asset-protection tools and techniques — such as state and federal exemption statutes, various types of insurance, business entities, gift-giving (including gifts to irrevocable trusts), special power-of-appointment trusts, domestic self-settled spendthrift trusts (also known as domestic asset-protection trusts), foreign (offshore) spendthrift trusts, the complete transfer of all assets, and even expatriation — provide varying levels of protection.
+1.4 A Spectrum of Asset-Protection: The various asset-protection tools and techniques provide varying levels of protection.
 In this area of the law, it is almost axiomatic that control and flexibility diminishes and costs increase as the level of creditor-protection increases.
 Thus, asset-protection planning starts with the process of finding the level of asset protection that provides an acceptable combination of affordability, flexibility, and effectiveness.

 2.1 Who Are My Creditors?: You do not have to look very hard to find people and agencies who want your property.
 It is too easy to find yourself owing people money, and sometimes unwittingly.
 Some possible creditors include tax-collecting agencies, accident victims, health-care providers, credit card issuers, business creditors, and creditors of others where you have cosigned or guaranteed their obligations.